 - Measurement through reports and analyses in QMS

 - Role of the employee in quality management

-Especially in manufacturing, new hire training helps employees protect themselves and others from safety related incidents.
-Formal training for new hires in this is required to comply with Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA), and Environmental Protection Agency (EPA) regulations.
+Especially in manufacturing, new hire training helps employees protect themselves and others from safety-related incidents.
+Formal training for new hires in this is required to comply with the Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA), and the Environmental Protection Agency (EPA) regulations.

-Conventional new hire trainings involve orientation by HR, peer handholding and documentation handover.
+Conventional new hire training involves orientation by HR, peer handholding and documentation handover.
 These techniques often prove to be inefficient as they are not goal oriented and hard to measure for effectiveness.
 Employees take longer to figure out how to execute their responsibilities and navigate communication workflows.
 Conventional unstructured approaches lead to deferred productivity of new workers.

-A streamlined approach to training new hires ensures shorter ramp up time.
+A streamlined approach to training new hires ensures a shorter ramp-up time.
 Training for new hires can be developed and managed using a “4D” approach:

 - determining the training requirements,

 - delivering the content and measuring for effectiveness,